MAGALA-RICHARD/apsimNGpy/docs/api.rst

         Args:

         ``node_path`` (str, required): complete path to the soil child of the Simulations e.g.,Simulations.Simulation.Field.Soil.Organic.
-         Use`copy path to node fucntion in the GUI to get the real path of the soil node.
+         Use`copy path to node function in the GUI to get the real path of the soil node.

         ``indices`` (list, optional): defaults to none but could be the position of the replacement values for arrays